Newmont Mining Interview Questions & Reviews

 Interview Details – When they visited my college, I submitted my resume.
 Upon reviewing my resume, they called me back for the initial interview the day after the Career Fair.
 Later, they informed me that they wanted to do a second phone interview.
 After the phone interview (2-3 weeks) they called me back with an offer.

 Interview Question – Way you have shown leadership in safety?
 Answer Question

-I applied through an employee referral and the process took 5 weeks - interviewed at Newmont Mining in September 2012.
+I applied through an employee referral and the process took 5 weeks - interviewed at Newmont Mining in February 2011.

 Interview Details – Most interesting part was that they had me put together a slide presentation about myself, explaining why I'd be good at the job.
 I thought that was clever way to do it.